PhilipSCA/philanderson-co-uk/john/learning/business-source.md

  - % interest rate = (total repayment - borrowed amount) / borrowed amount x 100
  - Total repayment = amount borrowed + interest
-Monthly payments = total repayment / (years of loan x 12) Break-even - when total costs are the same as total revenue Profit and loss accounts - income statements - used to keep track of profits costs of goods sold - the amount of money used to make all products that were sold Expenses(overheads) - the costs that don't change as production changes.
+Monthly payments = total repayment / (years of loan x 12) Profit and loss accounts - income statements - used to keep track of profits costs of goods sold - the amount of money used to make all products that were sold Expenses(overheads) - the costs that don't change as production changes.
 This includes interest paid on loans, insurance, salaries, and maintenance costs
 Gross profit = revenue - cost of goods sold
 Net profit = gross profit - expenses(overheads)
+Average rate of return(ARR) - average yearly profit as % of sum invested - shows profitability
-Break-even point - the point where a business' costs is the same as their revenue - neither a profit or loss (in sales) Break-even point = fixed costs / selling price - variable costs per unit - Contribution - (in units/sales) Contribution - selling price per unit - variable costs per unit - profit earned each sale Margin of safety - number of units sold above break-even point Margin of safety = sales in units - break-even output
+ - (average annual profit / inital investment cost) x 100 Break-even point - point where business' costs is same as revenue - neither a profit or loss (in sales) Break-even point = fixed costs / (selling price - variable costs) per unit (Contribution) - (in units/sales) Contribution - selling price per unit - variable costs per unit - profit earned each sale Margin of safety - number of units sold above break-even point | how much sales can fall before BEP Margin of safety = sales in units - break-even output | actual sales - break-even sales
 #### 1.3.3 - Cash flow
 Cash flow - flow of money into and out of a business Cash inflows - money into the business (interest recieved, rent recieved, gov. grants, sales, sale of premises, overdraft)